abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 mind is a kind of *gravitas*, a sense of weight, ballast, or anchor in the mind that isn’t pulled around.

-I’ve never come across a satisfying translation of khanti—patient endurance doesn’t quite get it.
-In general, I think it’s important to reflect on it in terms of how it manifests for us: *How do I turn the mind toward a quality that isn’t swayed, pushed, or pulled?* It’s a willingness to be present with experience and especially important in meditation.
+I’ve never come across a satisfying translation of khanti—“patient endurance” doesn’t quite get it.
+In general, I think it’s important to reflect on it in terms of how it manifests for us: *How do I turn the mind toward a quality that isn’t swayed, pushed, or pulled?* It’s a willingness to be present with experience, and especially important in meditation.
 When any of the five hindrances come up, they feel quite compelling and true as moods.
 We attempt to have an enduring quality of mind that is present with the hindrances and attends to them as they